lukeredpath/LRResty/Documentation/website/getting-started.markdown

 # Getting started with Resty

-Resty is distributed as a static framework for iOS; this makes it easy to get up and running with Resty.
+Resty is distributed as a static framework for iOS and Mac; this makes it easy to get up and running with Resty.

 ## Importing the framework